 Certain information contained in this document constitutes forward-looking statements.
-All statements, other than statements of historical facts, are forward looking statements, including but not limited to the nature and extent of future exploration and testing at ESM; that there is potential for significant resource expansion which is expected to support production growth; that other historic mines and new targets within the district will be a focus for Titan's exploration team; that increased productivities and improved operating costs are expected to continue into 2022 and have better positioned the mine for future success; submitted the permit application for open pit mining at the #2 mine in anticipation of start of mining activities in 2022; that a third special dividend of C\$0.01 per share is expected to be paid in the second quarter of 2022; that open pit extraction at Hoist House, Turnpike and Pumphouse are expected to begin in 2022; that near-mine Hoist House, Turnpike and Pumphouse potential open pits will guide Titan's capital investment decisions for the underground and open pit projects at ESM; potential amendments required for permits; expected timing for permit issuance; that the Company will require additional funding in the next twelve months; and that the Company expects that it will continue to obtain funding through similar or other means depending on market conditions and other relevant factors at the time.
+All statements, other than statements of historical facts, are forward looking statements, including but not limited to that Titan believes that the district surrounding ESM remains underexplored despite the long operating history of ESM; the nature, extent, location, and timing of future exploration and testing at ESM; the timing and results of construction and mining at the Sphaleros project, including that the decision to mine underground at the nearmine, fully permitted Sphaleros project rather than mine Hoist House, Turnpike and Pumphouse as smaller open pits will improve operating efficiencies by adding incremental ore feed to the mill and allow for longer-lived production from the historic #2 mining zone; production guidance; that the Company continues to examine various financing options to bolster the Company's treasury; that the Company may require additional funding in the next twelve months; and that the Company expects that it will continue to obtain funding through similar or other means depending on market conditions and other relevant factors at the time.
 Forward-looking statements are often, but not always, identified by the use of words such as may, will, seek, anticipate, believe, plan, estimate, budget, schedule, forecast, project, expect, intend, or similar expressions.